 My Career in Education

 I began my career as a high school teacher in 1998 at the age of 25.
 My first teaching position was at Marin Catholic High School in Kentfield, California.
 There I taught Integrated Science, Computer Applications, Algebra II, Honors Pre-Calculus, Physics, Honors Physics, and Astronomy.
 I moved to Oregon in 2003 and taught at Regis High School from 2003 to 2011.
 While at Regis, I taught Algebra II, Chemistry, Physics, Astronomy, and Biology while serving as the moderator for the National Honor Society (NHS).

-In Spring of 2015, I was hired as a full-time temporary physics and astronomy instructor under the Oregon NASA Space Grant to develop and teach three online astronomy courses: The Solar System (PHY 121 DL), Stars and Stellar Evolution (PHY 122 DL), and Galaxies & Cosmology (PHY 123 DL).
-In Fall of 2016, I was hired as a full-time tenure-track physics and astronomy instructor.
+In the Spring of 2015, I was hired as a full-time temporary physics and astronomy instructor under the Oregon NASA Space Grant to develop and teach three online astronomy courses: The Solar System (PHY 121 OL), Stars and Stellar Evolution (PHY 122 OL), and Galaxies & Cosmology (PHY 123 OL).
+In the Fall of 2016, I was hired as a full-time tenure-track physics and astronomy instructor.

-I am now Faculty Department Chair of Physical Sciences here at PCC Sylvania and PCC’s Online Physical Science Mentor.
-Since 2015 I have worked closely with the Oregon NASA Space Grant Consortium which provides scholarships and research opportunities to undergraduates.
-I plan continue my education in the near future by applying and completing a science-related Ph.D. part-time by 2025.
+I served as Faculty Department Chair of Physical Sciences here at PCC Sylvania from 2018 to 2020.
+I also served as PCC’s Physical Science Online Mentor from 2016-2021.
+Since 2015 I have worked closely with the Oregon NASA Space Grant Consortium, which provides scholarships and research opportunities to undergraduates.
+I am currently (slowly) completing a doctoral program.

 My Academic Background